 IndyCar qualifying is dependent on the type of race.
-The road courses take a similar format to F1 qualifying, being split into three segments where the fastest laps take the better starting positions on the grid.
-The difference being that the cars are split into two groups for segment 1, and then the fastest six from each group go into segment 2, with a total of 12 drivers in this segment.
+The road courses take a similar format to F1 qualifying, being split into 3 segments where the fastest laps take the better starting positions on the grid.
+The difference being that the cars are split into 2 groups for segment 1, and then the fastest 6 from each group go into segment 2, with a total of 12 drivers in this segment.

-These sessions are made up of two warm up laps, and then two hot laps, one car at a time.
-The total of these two times is called the aggregate, and it is this time that is used to set the grid positions for the race.
-This again changes for the Indy 500, which uses a similar format but instead the order is determined by blind draw and the aggregate is taken using four hot laps instead of two.
+These sessions are made up of 2 warm-up laps, and then 2 hot laps, 1 car at a time.
+The total of these 2 times is called the aggregate, and it is this time that is used to set the grid positions for the race.
+This again changes for the Indy 500, which uses a similar format but instead the order is determined by blind draw and the aggregate is taken using 4 hot laps instead of 2.

 Both sports do implement similar penalties but for various different things, with IndyCar favoring the drive-through and stop and hold penalties, which slow the driver down dramatically.
 F1 on the other hand favors the time penalty system, with the 5-second penalty being the most commonly used, with drive-through penalties being much rarer.

-The points system of F1 is also different to that of IndyCar.
-In Formula 1, there are constructor and driver championships, and this is similar in IndyCar.
+The points system of F1 is also different from that of IndyCar.
+In Formula 1, there are constructor and driver championships, and this is similar to IndyCar.
 However, the way the points are given out differs quite a lot.
 In an F1 race, only the top 10 drivers can score points both for themselves in the Drivers’ Championship and for their teams in the Constructor’s Championship.

 The winner gets 25 points, with second place getting 18 points, and so on in a scaled fashion down to 10th place which receives 1 point.
 The driver that sets the fastest lap time gets a bonus point, but only if they place in the top 10.
 This means positions 11-20 never receive any points, putting more importance on the qualifying sessions alongside the race itself.